 The Company has taken certain restructuring steps to provide the necessary capital to continue its operations.
-These steps included: (1) tightly budgeting and controlling all expenses; (2) expanding the company's operations into China, expanding product lines and recruiting a strong sales team to significantly increase sales revenue and profit in 2016; (3) cooperating with local partners in Guangdong province, China to research and develop new products; and(4)continuing to actively seeking additional funding opportunities to improve and expand upon our product lines.
+These steps included: (1) Tightly budgeting and controlling all expenses; (2) The Company plans to continue actively seeking additional funding opportunities to improve and expand upon our product lines.